Haldor Lillenas: Author

 Lillenas was the editor and compiler of over fifty song books for church and Sunday School.
 Lillenas' first book was Special Sacred Songs, which was published in 1919.
 Among his other publications was the first official hymnal for the Church of the Nazarene, Glorious Gospel Songs, published in 1931, soon after Lillenas Publishing Company became part of the Nazarene Publishing House.
 Glorious Gospel Hymns included about 700 hymns and gospel songs, of which 81 were of his own composition.

 After his retirement from the Nazarene Publishing House in 1950, Lillenas and his second wife, Lola, traveled extensively, including three trips to his native Norway.
 During this period Lillenas wrote three books: Modern Gospel Song Stories (1952); an autobiography, Down Melody Lane: An Autobiography (1953); and Motoring 11,000 miles Through Norway: A Guide for Tourists with Sixty Suggested Tours (1955), a travel book based on his three trips to Norway.

 Awards and honors

 In 1941 Olivet Nazarene College awarded Lillenas an honorary Doctor of Music degree in recognition of his contributions to American hymnody.

-In 1982 Lillenas was inducted into the Gospel Music Association Hall of Fame, in the same class as John T. Benson, Sr.; Thomas A. Dorsey; Charles H. Gabriel; Lowell Mason; B.B.
-McKinney; and John Newton.
+In 1982 Lillenas was inducted into the Gospel Music Association Hall of Fame.

 In the Caravan scouting program of the Church of the Nazarene, the Haldor Lillenas Award is presented to outstanding fifth and sixth grade children.